top of page

 The verb 'intoxicate' has a fascinating etymology rooted in Latin.
 It can be traced back to the Latin word 'intoxicatus,' which is the past participle of 'intoxicāre.'
 'Intoxicāre' is a combination of 'in,' meaning 'in' or 'into,' and 'toxicum,' meaning 'poison.'
 Thus, 'intoxicate' originally meant 'to poison,' specifically referring to the act of introducing a toxic substance into someone's body.
 Over time, the word's meaning shifted to describe the effects of alcohol or other intoxicating substances on the mind and behavior.
 This evolution in meaning reflects the idea that such substances can have a profound and often altered impact on one's mental state, akin to the effects of poisoning, as indicated by its etymological roots.

-Quiz: Find the meaning of the verb intoxicate:
+Find the correct meaning of the verb intoxicate:

 Try Again!